malekijoo/TgBot/README.md

 PyTelegramBotAPI version == 4.5.1

-You should put your personal API key on .env file.
+You should put your personal API key in a .env file and store in the folder that your main is saved.